I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucmtcpciportcontroller/ns-ucmtcpciportcontroller-_ucmtcpci_port_controller_capabilities.md

 A
                  <b>UCMTCPCI_PORT_CONTROLLER_DEVICE_CAPABILITIES_2</b> structure that describes the  DEVICE_CAPABILITIES_2 Register as per the Universal Serial Bus Type-C Port Controller Interface Specification.
 This structure is declared in UcmTcpciSpec.h.

-`IsPowerDeliveryCapable`

-Indicates whether the port controller supports <a href="http://go.microsoft.com/fwlink/p/?LinkID=623310">USB Power Delivery</a>.

-`Size`

-The size of this structure.

 `StandardInputCapabilities`